 During the summer of 2017, I volunteered for a dental outreach program, Volunteers Around the World, and went to Jarabacoa, Dominican Republic.
 On this mission, I had the opportunity to assist dentists, take patient histories and vitals, and sterilize dental tools.
 We also had the chance to conduct an education day, where we taught oral health and hygiene to local children.
 Most importantly, due to the free services offered through the dental clinic we set up, many patients received treatments that they would not have otherwise been able to receive.
 Seeing the vast majority of the population with some form of oral health disease and level of discomfort, due to the lack of access to oral health care, with very few dental practitioners in their area, all of this left me profoundly inspired to give my all to dentistry.
 I want to provide dental care to the underserved, who would otherwise not receive any consideration.
 Nothing excites me more.

 As I apply to dental school, I can't help but think of the medical attention Dr. XXXX gave me.
 His fight to make my arm whole again without surgery paved the way for my career in dentistry.
 His careful, patient, artful attention to my broken arm will live on throughout my professional lifetime, in every oral surgery I perform, each tooth I save, and each seemingly shattered, upside-down world of a little boy or girl.

-My work with children with cancer has taught me that it is they more than anyone else who deserve all that we can do to assist them achieve a pain free smile, an authentic, beautiful, and natural smile.
+My work with children with cancer has taught me that they are more than anyone else who deserves all that we can do to assist them in achieving a pain-free. smileSmileauthentic, beautiful, and natural smile.
 This experience, in particular, has made me an advocate for fair and accessible oral health care for all.
 I hope to one day be a dentist who goes out of her way to bring a smile to the face of those who suffer the most, for no fault of their own.